 Another steam engine getting a coat of new paint.

 A view outside the shop building.
-Now we would walk around the back of the shops.
+We proceeded around the back of the shop.

 All of these parts are very interesting.